 It may be the case that you make a claim against an at-fault driver's insurance policy, only to find that the other driver only has the minimum amount of coverage.
 In California, the minimum amount of coverage for injury or death to one person is $15,000, the minimum amount of coverage per accident is $30,000, and the minimum amount of property damage coverage is $5,000.
 In most cases involving serious injuries to an individual, the minimum amount of coverage of $15,000 will not be enough to fully compensate for the wide spectrum of losses that may arise out of an accident.
 These include medical bills, hospital bills, loss of consortium, pain and suffering, out-of-pocket costs, household services, and more.

 Many people are surprised to realize that when they make a claim against their own policy's UM/UIM coverage, they are in an adversarial relationship to their own insurer.
 This makes it crucial to retain a lawyer as soon as possible.
-You should also give notice to your insurer of the UM/UIM claim immediately because the time frame to bring your claim is a very short window, often only a month from the accident date.Seek Legal Guidance After a Car Crash in Los Angeles
+You should also give notice to your insurer of the UM/UIM claim immediately because the time frame to bring your claim is a very short window, often only a month from the accident date.Seek Guidance from an Attorney After a Car Crash in Los Angeles

 All drivers should understand the importance of UM/UIM coverage.
 After a serious accident, you may face substantial medical bills and time off from work, and it is important to be able to recover those losses to stay afloat.
 At Sharifi Firm, APC, our Los Angeles attorneys may be able to help you recover compensation.
 Contact us online or at 1-866-422-7222 to set up a free consultation with an uninsured motorist accident lawyer.
 We also represent injured people in Temecula, Rancho Cucamonga, Riverside, Glendale, Covina, and San Bernardino, among other Southern California cities.